 Although a number of other platforms are supported, we are a little disappointed that setup guides are primarily for the wildly insecure PPTP only.

-Customer support offered is primarily by 24/7 Live Chat.
-We found responses on this to be quick and knowledgeable, making contacting support by email rather redundant.
-We did so anyway, and although responses took a little longer the quality of the responses was high.
+24/7 customer support is offered primarily by live chat.
+We found responses to be quick and knowledgeable, making it feel rather redundant to contact support via email.
+We did so anyway, and although responses took a little longer, the quality of replies remained high.

 Protocols and Encryption